kuanhoong/tensorboard_colab/README.md

-# tensorboard_colab
+# How to use TensorBoard with Google Colab

-Setup TensorBoard with Google Colab
+Simple setup to use TensorBoard with Google Colab